Scoping Out UConn’s Wildlife

 It went on to say, “Climate scientists are in agreement that the New England climate will continue to warm significantly.
 By the end of the 21st century most of New England will no longer have a 30-day seasonal snow cover.
 Sugar maples will gradually disappear in the southern range, only able to survive in more northern climates.
 Many streams will become too warm to support trout.
 Bird migrations will change or cease.
 The entire woodland ecosystem will be impacted.
 The changes that we have imposed on the environment will, in turn, change the way we live in it.”

 Phew.
 To top off the somber mood that display left us in, the shark was gone!
 Sigh.
 I asked the girls about it and they seemed a bit clueless, noting, “I don’t know, like, it’s probably in like storage somewhere.”
 How could the museum so flippantly discard the largest fish display in New England like that?!
-Ed and I left out into the warm sunshine surrounded by youthful idealism, hoots and hollers of friends reuniting after the summer, and lots of really hot chicks.
+Ed and I left out into the warm sunshine surrounded by youthful idealism, hoots and hollers of friends reuniting after the summer, and lots of really hot young students who don’t care about the climate catastrophe or mastodon bones.